wmloh/RoadDesignSimulation/README.md

 #### Setting Up Environment
 An environment that is robust has to be made to handle agents and deep learning models.
 It should integrate well with agents and provide a highly abstract yet efficient interface for the deep learning model to run and train.

-Metrics and constants should also be defined well here, while still giving flexible to redefine them.
+Metrics and constants should also be defined well here, while still giving flexibility to redefine them.

 ### Phase 2
 #### Creating Intelligent Agent